BlockchainCommons/developer-web-site/_pages/envelope-usecases-assets.md

     linkStyle 9 stroke:green,stroke-width:2.0px
     linkStyle 10 stroke:#55f,stroke-width:2.0px
 ```
 Now, Sam can rapidly look up his many `xprvs` through their `xpubs` while storing them securely.
-If he ever loses the symmetric key that he used to encrypt his Gordian Envelopes, he can regenerate the private keys from the separately stored seeds, based on the `seedDigest` and `derivationPath` information.
+If he ever loses the symmetric key that he used to encrypt his envelopes, he can regenerate the private keys from the separately stored seeds, based on the `seedDigest` and `derivationPath` information.

 ### #2.
 Sam is Salty about Compliance (Non-Correlation)

 > _Problem Solved:_ Sam needs to avoid potential correlation of his data through hashes when selective disclosure is required.

 Sam foresees a near-future where compliance regulations will require him to prove ownership of his private key.
 This will likely require selective disclosure.
-Sam is worried about the possibility of correlation for the additional data he's stored in his Gordian Envelope, even when it's elided.
+Sam is worried about the possibility of correlation for the additional data he's stored in his envelope, even when it's elided.

 The problem is that standard word like "derivationPath" or "seedDigest" or "m/44h/0h/0h" might be guessable by brute-forcing against the hash of the data.
 Fortunately, the problem is solvable by adding salt to those three elements.
 This adds a large random number as an assertion for each standard words.
 They can no longer be guessed.
 Even if their hashes need to be revealed as part of a compliance disclosure, the contents will remain secret.